https://www.georgialegalreport.com/files/2018/06/Screen-Shot-2018-06-14-at-7.09.31-AM-300x190.png

 Continue reading →

-Was negligent security on the part of the owner or manager of this property a factor in this tragic shooting, and could this incident have been prevented?
-Read Our Legal Take below to find out if Adrian Cantrell Sheffield’s family may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this Jonesboro apartment sexual assault and could this violent home invasion have been prevented?
+Read Our Legal Take below to find out if the survivor may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

 Apartment residents and guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the subject apartment complex and whether this shooting may have been prevented.
+The Murray Law Firm questions the level of security provided at the subject property and whether this sexual assault may have been prevented.

-• What security measures, such as gated-entry, fencing, bright lighting, security patrols, and surveillance cameras, were in place to protect Mr. Sheffield and deter crime at the time of the shooting?
+• How did the attacker gain entry to the property?
+What security measures, such as gated entry, fencing, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect residents at the time of the sexual assault and home invasion?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the family of Adrian Cantrell Sheffield may seek justice and elect to pursue legal claims for their loss.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the survivor of this sexual assault may seek justice and elect to pursue legal claims for her injuries and suffering.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.